 Chloe explains why:

 “All people who use the Street Alternatives service will have been referred here by a member of staff.
-It’s an emergency service but they need to go to Drop In first.
+It’s an emergency service but they need to go to Direct Access first.
 They are put on a list for up to two weeks – there is always a clear end date.
 Having the end date means they have to re-engage with our staff to stay on the list.
 Street Alternatives isn’t meant to be long term.
-It’s to support them while they are working with us to address their issues”.
+It’s to support them while they are working with us to address their issues.”

-“Obviously people hear about us on the streets and when someone isn’t on the list, we can check our files to see if they have been to Drop In or spoken to a member of staff in another service, and then take action on what to do”.
+“Obviously people hear about us on the streets and when someone isn’t on the list, we can check our records to see if they have been to Direct Access or spoken to a member of staff in another service, and then take action on what to do”.

-Street Alternatives is part of the wider support services offered by Steve’s team, with many of the men here this evening having been referred from the team’s daily Drop In service.
+Street Alternatives is part of the wider support services offered by the Direct Access Service team, with many of the men here this evening having been referred from the team’s daily service.

-“We want people to come to Drop In so that we can help with the issues they need help with.
-At Drop In, everyone meets with a resettlement worker who will assess their needs and help them with things like income support and employment skills and refer them to Street Alternatives if needed.
+Lynda Reid-Fowler, Community Services Lead, comments, “We want people to come to Direct Access so that we can help with the issues they need help with.
+At Direct Access, everyone meets with a support worker who will assess their needs and help them with things like income support and employment skills and refer them to Street Alternatives if needed.
 But if someone turns up like they did tonight having heard about the service on the streets, we are reluctant to turn them away.

 When music group is finished, Leanne begins packing up the tambourines, egg shakers and maracas left behind by users.